The average hourly rate worldwide is $138. The average hourly rate for consultants is $143. The average hourly rate for agencies is $137.94.

 Because of this, we’re including the hourly rates as self-reported by respondents to our survey.
 They are below.

 Below that, we discuss hourly rates and why they are a decent proxy for how good an agency is – but not for the reasons you think!

 It is important to note that 49.88% of agencies surveyed do not bill by the hour.

 Agencies usually work primarily on retainers, as that lets them get the best results for their clients.

-Hourly rates are simply one measure and are often misinterpreted by buyers, so I want to talk about it for a minute.
+Hourly rates are simply one measure and are often misinterpreted by buyers.

-Instead, get curious about why a provider is willing to charge that much!
-Believe it or not, agencies and service providers are not out to just take your money and not provide a service!
-Here at Credo, we see that agencies all too often undercharge for their services and could provide a much better service to their clients if they charged more!
+Get curious about why a provider is willing to charge that much!
+Believe it or not, agencies and service providers are not out to just take your money and not provide a service.

-When quoted a certain rate or amount for a project you should ask yourself first why they are willing to charge that and if paying them that rate may be the right investment for your money if more upfront can get you a better return.
+When quoted a certain rate or amount for a project you should ask yourself first: why they are willing to charge that?

 Figuring this out ahead of time is very difficult of course, which is specifically why we wrote our guide to hiring a marketing agency.